• Free shipping on all orders

 2. The Velveteen Lop cannot compete for Best of Breed or Best in Show

 It took a while to have the Velveteen formally recognized by the American Rabbit Breeders Association.
-In fact, they were recognized as recently as December 1, 2022.
+They were recognized as recently as December 1, 2022.
 They are in the working standard but are not allowed to compete for Best of Breed or Best in Show.

 3. The Velveteen Lop’s temperament comes from their parent breeds